Author name: Jason Lohr

 Court of Appeal clarifies common law employment test in context of CalPERS rules: Sandhu v.
 Bd. of Admin. of CalPERS

 In Sandhu v.
-Bd. of Admin. of CalPERS, Cal.App.5th (Feb.
-19, 2025), the Court of Appeal (Third Appellate District) held that a CalPERS retiree working for a private company was a common law employee of the public agencies that company served, violating CalPERS rules.
+Bd. of Admin. of CalPERS (2025) 108 Cal.App.5th 1048, the Court of Appeal held that a CalPERS retiree working for a private contractor was a common law employee of the public agencies he was assigned to, thus violating CalPERS post-retirement work rules.
+Applying the Borello “control of details” test, the court found a co-employment relationship.

 Court of Appeal clarifies common law employment test in context of CalPERS rules: Sandhu v.
 Bd. of Admin. of CalPERS Read More